ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 # Dynamic Form Fields Configuration Example

-This example demonstrates how to define a Dynamic Form Fields Configuration with a set of fields from each field type.
+This example demonstrates how to define a Dynamic Form Fields configuration with a set of fields from each field type.

 ## Dynamic Form Fields Configuration